Coaching Staff

 Since moving to the Northwest, Laura has participated in swimming as a lifeguard, swim instructor and coach.
 She has taught lessons for King Aquatic Club, coached at OCA for 10 years and spent the past 2 years coaching with Columbia Athletic Club at Pine Lake.
 Her focus has been with novice and developmental swimmers.
 Laura’s philosophy is steady improvements are made through improving technical skills, correct body positioning and developing confidence all while having fun in the process!

-Kelli Warwood Catfish, SD, AG, Senior - View Ridge
+Kelli Warwood AG, AGP, Senior - View Ridge

 Kelli began swimming in the Northwest Suburban Swim League (NSSL) of Metro Detroit at age six and joined the year-round Farmington Family YMCA Stingrays swim team immediately thereafter, where she stayed until she moved to Chicago and Maverick Swim Club during her freshman year of high school.
 She returned to FFYS as a coach during the 2016-2017 season, where she rebuilt the 12&U program and ultimately led her 10&U and 11-12 girls to multiple team high point awards in 2018 and 2019.
 During her time with FFYS, she also had the privilege of working with Swimming Canada's National Development Team Program and attending the highest level of Canadian meets with her swimmers.